Metro 2033 (novel): Plot

 The protagonist of the novel is a 24-year-old man named Artyom who was born before the nuclear war.
 He was saved from a horde of carnivorous rats that killed his mother and the inhabitants of his station as a baby by Sukhoi, a military officer.
 Sukhoi is now one of the authorities of VDNKh, one of the stations in the Metro, and has raised Artyom as his son.
 Artyom spends his time on patrol in the tunnels and working in the mushroom factories.

 Artyom meets a man named Hunter, who is looking for Sukhoi.
 The three meet and discuss the situation in VDNKh.
 VDNKh is facing increasing attacks from mysterious creatures known as "The Dark Ones", who inspire terror throughout the station.
 Hunter leaves, but asks to speak to Artyom.
 Artyom confesses that 10 years earlier, he and his friend went to the surface at the neighbouring station, Botanical Gardens.
 They were unable to seal the exit after their visit and the Dark Ones have been using this entrance to the metro ever since.
-Hunter tells Artyom that he intends to gather intel on the Dark Ones, and in the event that he doesn't return Artyom must carry a message to a man named Melnik at Polis with news of the threat.
+Hunter tells Artyom that he intends to gather intel on the Dark Ones, and in the event that he does not return Artyom must carry a message to a man named Melnik at Polis with news of the threat.
 Feeling a sense of responsibility for the Dark Ones' attacks and seeking adventure, Artyom accepts.

 Artyom begins to journey towards the centre of the Metro.
 His first companion, Bourbon, is killed by a psychic force transmitted through the pipes and Artyom is then guided by a mystic named Khan.
 Khan leads him to Kitai-Gorod which is controlled by criminal gangs, but they become separated during an attack by the Fourth Reich.
 Artyom flees, only to be captured by the Reich who sentence him to death for killing an officer.
 Just before his execution, a band of revolutionary fighters intervene and rescue him.
 Pursued by the Reich, Artyom is left at Paveletskaya station and his route to Polis is blocked by the Hansa controlled Koltsevaya Line, who operate strict border controls.
 Artyom's passport was lost during his detention, and after a failed attempt to gain travel papers by betting on rat races, Artyom is taken into custody.
 After escaping, he finally reaches Polis.
 He delivers his message to Melnik, commander of the military organization named Spartan Order, and the council of Polis gather to determine their course of action.